 Regarding crash conditions, 65% occurred at locations that were not intersections, compared to 35% at intersections.
 Daylight conditions accounted for 58% of crashes, while the remaining 42% occurred in the dark, during dusk, or during dawn.

-Safety factors such as proper licensing and helmet usage also play major roles, of all motorcycle riders involved in fatal crashes in 2017, 29% were riding without valid motorcycle licenses.
+Safety factors such as proper licensing and helmet usage may also play major roles.
+Of all motorcycle riders involved in fatal crashes in 2017, 29% were riding without valid motorcycle licenses.
 The NHTSA estimates that helmets saved 1,872 motorcyclists’ lives in 2017, and that 749 more lives could have been saved if all motorcyclists had worn helmets.
 In states without universal helmet laws, 57% of motorcyclists killed were not wearing helmets, as compared to 8% in states with universal helmet laws.

-For a consulting with a motorcycle accident lawyer in Phoenix, AZ, call Paul Englander, PLC today.
+For a consultation with a motorcycle accident lawyer in Phoenix, AZ, call Paul Englander, PLC today.

 “Paul and his staff were very professional and prompt in responding to any questions or concerns I had.
 He handled every aspect of my case and made it as easy as possible for me.
 I would definitely recommend him and contact him for any future needs.”